coderefinery/git-intro/_episodes/10-archeology.md

 Example: you want to know who implemented a specific keyword/functionality.

 - `git grep` for the keyword or screen message.
-- Then with `git blame` find the person/commit that introduced it.
+- Then with `git annotate` find the person/commit that introduced it.
 - With `git show` verify the commit that introduced the change.

 ---